Phone / WhatsApp :+86 15868721920

 Direct answer: You should choose bpe fittings for industries that demand the highest purity and traceability, while 3a fittings work best for food and beverage processing.

 Your industry shapes your choice.
 If you work in pharmaceuticals or biotechnology, you need bpe fittings because they offer strict quality assurance, smooth surfaces, and full traceability.
 These features help you prevent contamination and meet high-purity standards.
-In food and beverage processing, 3a fittings provide reliable hygiene and meet industry regulations for safe production.
+In food and beverage processing, 3a fittings provide reliable hygiene and meet industry expectations for safe production.
+For BPE scope, refer to ASME BPE.
+For 3-A background and standards catalog, refer to About 3-A and 3-A Standards.

 Here is a quick comparison of industry needs: